-Our industry continues to face the long-term impact of the COVID-19 pandemic, which significantly and adversely impacted SNFs and long-term care providers during the height of the pandemic due to the higher rates of virus transmission and fatality among the elderly and frail populations that these facilities serve.
-In addition, the pandemic contributed to occupancy declines, labor shortages and staffing expense increases, and other cost increases that have not yet returned to pre-pandemic levels and which continue to significantly impact our operators post-pandemic.
-There continues to be uncertainty regarding the duration of these impacts, particularly given uncertainty as to whether reimbursement increases from the federal government, the states and the U.K. will be effective in offsetting these incremental costs and lost revenues; the impact of potential regulatory changes, including the ultimate scope and impact of recently issued U.S. federal minimum staffing rules for our industry; and the continued ability of our operators to manage infectious diseases in our facilities.
+Our industry has begun to recover from the long-term impact of the COVID-19 pandemic, which significantly and adversely impacted SNFs and long-term care providers during the height of the pandemic due to the higher rates of virus transmission and fatality among the elderly and frail populations that these facilities serve.
+While certain of our operators have experienced a level of recovery from pandemic-driven challenges such as occupancy declines, labor shortages, staffing expense increases, and other cost increases, certain of our other operators have not yet experienced returns to pre-pandemic levels and remain impacted by these factors post-pandemic.
+There continues to be uncertainty regarding the duration of these impacts for those operators, particularly given uncertainty as to whether reimbursement increases from the federal government, the states and the U.K. will be effective in offsetting these incremental costs and lost revenues.
+In addition, there remains uncertainty as to the impact of potential regulatory changes, including the ultimate scope and impact of recently issued U.S. federal minimum staffing rules for our industry, and the continued ability of our operators to manage infectious diseases in our facilities.
 See "Government Regulation and Reimbursement" for additional information.

-As discussed further in "Collectibility Issues" below, in 2023 and the second quarter of 2024, we have had several operators that have failed to make contractual payments under their lease and loan agreements, and we have agreed to short-term deferrals, lease and portfolio restructurings and/or allowed the application of security deposits or letters of credit to pay rent for several operators.
-To the extent the cost and occupancy impacts on our operators do not recover or are not offset by continued government relief or reimbursement rates that are sufficient and timely, we anticipate that the operating results of additional operators may be materially and adversely affected, and some may be unwilling or unable to pay their contractual obligations to us in full or on a timely basis and we may be unable to restructure such obligations on terms as favorable to us as those currently in place.
-While we continue to believe that longer term demographics will drive increasing demand for needs-based skilled nursing care, we remain cautious as some of the long-term impacts of the COVID-19 pandemic noted above may continue to have a significant impact on our operators and their financial conditions.
+As discussed further in "Collectibility Issues" below, in 2023 and the first nine months of 2024, we have had several operators that have failed to make contractual payments under their lease and loan agreements, and we have agreed to short-term payment deferrals, lease and portfolio restructurings and/or allowed several operators to apply security deposits or letters of credit to pay rent.
+While a number of our operators have begun to experience labor, cost and occupancy improvements since the pandemic, to the extent the ongoing cost and occupancy impacts on certain of our other operators do not recover or are not offset by continued government relief or reimbursement rates that are sufficient and timely, we anticipate that the operating results of these operators may be materially and adversely affected, and some may be unwilling or unable to pay their contractual obligations to us in full or on a timely basis and we may be unable to restructure such obligations on terms as favorable to us as those currently in place.
+While we continue to believe that longer term demographics will drive increasing demand for needs-based skilled nursing care, we remain cautious as some of the long-term impacts of the pandemic noted above may continue to have an impact on certain of our operators and their financial conditions.

-In addition to the long-term impacts of COVID-19 and regulatory requirements discussed above, our operators have been and are likely to continue to be adversely affected by inflation-related cost increases, which may exacerbate labor shortages and increase labor costs, among other impacts.
+In addition to the long-term impacts of the pandemic and regulatory requirements discussed above, our operators have been and are likely to continue to be adversely affected by inflation-related cost increases, which may exacerbate labor shortages and increase labor costs, among other impacts.
 We continue to monitor these impacts as well as the impacts of other regulatory changes, as discussed below, including any significant limits on the scope of services eligible for reimbursement and on reimbursement rates and fees, which could have a material adverse effect on an operator's results of operations and financial condition, which could adversely affect the operator's ability to meet its obligations to us.